JanMarvin/drat/index.md

 ### [readspss](https://github.com/JanMarvin/readspss)

-R-package to import/export SPSS sav and por files to and from R. The package is written from scratch using code snippets from different other sources PSPP/TDA and foreign.
-The package should import every por and sav file out there in the wild.
+R-package to import/export SPSS sav, zsav and por files to and from R. The package is written from scratch using code snippets from different other sources PSPP, TDA and foreign.
+The package should import every por, zsav and sav file out there in the wild.

 ### [readstata13](https://github.com/sjewo/readstata13)